curiohoiho/mobx-study/src/_design_notes.md

-# Notes on the porting of the '/ts' folder
+# Notes on the porting of the '/src' folder

-current file working on: utils.ts
+current file working on: mobx.ts

 current status of porting this folder: just starting

-most recent sync from original: commit 7a51700 Dec 15, 2016 previous sync:
+most recent sync from original: Dec 15, 2016 previous sync: